What is a Preservation, and when would I use it?

-When all of the required fields are filled, select "Continue".
+When all the required fields are filled, select "Continue".

 Once you have selected the desired source(s), click the "Create" button, you will get a confirmation dialog to Create the Preservation.
 Confirming the Creation will begin creating your Preservation and navigate you to it.

 The preservation parameters will have been created, which will launch a process to begin applying these conditions to your data set.
 Depending on the complexity of the parameters and the size of your data, the time to lock the existing data will vary.

 Viewing a Preservation in Onna

-Preservations in Onna are available in your Spaces menu along with your regular workspaces.
+Preservations in Onna are available in your Preservation Spaces section under Workspaces.

-They are available both in the left-hand navigation menu as well as in the spaces listing.
-In the Spaces listing, you will see the Preservation icon next to preservations.
+In the Preservation menu listing, you will see the Preservation icon next to preservations.